bbauska/W3Cx-5of5/README.md

   &lt;/p&gt;
 &lt;/body&gt;</pre>

-If you eliminated everything in between the angle brackets from the text, for most purposes it would still read the same:
+<p>If you eliminated everything in between the angle brackets from the
+text, for most purposes it would still read the same:</p>

 <blockquote>
 A Tale of Two Cities